mental-lab/ASP-Dot-NET-Chainguard-FIPS/README.md

 ## What's contained in this project

-The root of the repository contains the out of the `dotnet new console` command, which generates a new console application that just prints out "Hello, World."
+The root of the repository contains ASP.net MVC application with GitLab Tanuki logo and a form.
 It's a simple example, but great for demonstrating how easy GitLab CI is to use with .NET.
 Check out the `Program.cs` and `dotnetcore.csproj` files to see how these work.